SARS-CoV-1: Origin and evolutionary history

 In March 2003, WHO established a global network of leading laboratories to collaborate in the identification of the causative agent of SARS.
 Early on, labs in the network narrowed the search to members of the paramyxovirus and coronavirus families.
 Early findings shared by the labs pointed to coronaviruses with increasing consistency.
 On 21 March, scientists from the University of Hong Kong announced the isolation of a new virus that was strongly suspected to be the causative agent of SARS.

 Epidemiological evidence suggested a zoonotic origin of the virus: more than 33% of the first detected cases of SARS in Guangdong corresponded to animal or food handlers.
 Seroprevalence studies reinforced this zoonotic link (a high proportion of asymptomatic animal handlers at markets in Guangdong Province had antibodies against SARS-CoV).

 On April 12, 2003, scientists working at the Michael Smith Genome Sciences Centre in Vancouver finished mapping the genetic sequence of a coronavirus believed to be linked to SARS.
 The team was led by Marco Marra and Caroline Astell and worked in collaboration with the British Columbia Centre for Disease Control and the National Microbiology Laboratory in Winnipeg, Manitoba, using samples from infected patients in Toronto.
-The map, hailed by the WHO as an important step forward in fighting SARS, is shared with scientists worldwide via the GSC website (see below).
+The map is shared with scientists worldwide via the GSC website.
 Donald Low of Mount Sinai Hospital in Toronto described the discovery as having been made with "unprecedented speed".
 The sequence of the SARS coronavirus has since been confirmed by other independent groups.

 Molecular epidemiological research demonstrated the virus isolated in 2002–2003 in south China and the virus isolated in the same area in late 2003 and early 2004 are different, indicating separate species-crossing events.
 The phylogeny of the outbreak strains shows that the southwestern provinces including Yunnan, Guizhou and Guangxi compare to the human SARS-CoV-1 better than those of the other provinces, but the viruses' evolution is a product of the host interaction and particularity.